 The lettuce needs very little time to bake.
 The romaine lettuce leaves have to stay crunchy.
 When they go soft the grilled romaine lettuce looses much of its charm.

-It’s a surprising recipe, pretty easy to make and definitely worth a place in our top 5 ranking of easy side dish recipes.
+This is a surprising recipe, pretty easy to make and definitely worth a place in our top 5 ranking of easy side dish recipes.
+Especially in the summer!
 Romaine lettuce is also one of the main ingredients of the famous caesar salad.

 By the way, I have another recipe with cooked lettuce: my French peas.